OF SHIFTING ICE, AND NUCLEAR FIRES

 To contribute your own thoughts in response to the above question, please use the fields in the contact form below.

 This query was informally launched to coincide with the 26th United Nations Climate Change conference (COP26), as a research and scientific outreach tool, to avail of the paramount, high-level international discussions surrounding humanities’ role in influencing the near-to-distant future of Earth’s climate on behalf of posterity.
-The initial proposals for datasets to feature in this unique catalogue, alongside caches of affiliated media, are still being peer-evaluated as part of an ongoing conversation with expert communities, however we are also still seeking additional reviewers and institute partnerships to expand upon this initial research catalogue.
-Our principal aspiration for this active archive is to consign its documentation to a permanent, intergovernmental hardened archive (i.e. physically inscribed records, on a highly durable carrier vessel), while also sharing this media with other long-term archival institutes as part of a LOCKSS ("Lots Of Copies Keep Stuff Safe") strategy for data conservation (see our archival partners for details of their established preservation technologies and operations in ensuring information conservation).
+The initial proposals for datasets to feature in this unique catalogue, alongside caches of affiliated media, are still being peer-evaluated as part of an ongoing conversation with expert communities.
+However, we are seeking keen additional reviewers and institute partnerships to expand upon this initial research catalogue.
+Our principal aspiration for this active archive is to consign its documentation to a permanent, intergovernmental hardened archive (i.e. physically inscribed records, on a highly durable carrier vessel), while also sharing this media with other long-term archival institutes as part of a LOCKSS (Lots Of Copies Keep Stuff Safe) strategy for data conservation (see our archival partners for details about their established preservation technologies and operations in ensuring information conservation).
 To further complement this ongoing survey and archival work, the foundation plans to utilise ‘static’ versions of this evolving catalogue, and supporting materials, as a basis for addressing the various semiotical challenges of memory-retention customs in our forthcoming ‘Companion Guide to Earth’ initiative, in addition to establishing public outreach, and engagement in these emergent fields of ‘alternative heritage’.

 Notes to the catalogue: This preliminary index demarcates proposed datasets according to general disciplines of relevance under select categories, while further chronicling this listing in the order of peer-publication for materials, with some author and geocoordinate information included for further archiving purposes.
 Apart from the scientific value of these interred studies and associated datasets, this forthcoming catalogue will hopefully provide a crucial resource for educators in the prospects of long-term climate recording, and provide a fruitful avenue for inspiring the development of additional deep time studies, which may only prove insightful for the generations that may learn from these enduring investigations.